oelin/flare/README.md

 </div>

-# Flare: Flexible, streamed access to big datasets
+# Flare: Flexible, streamed access to big data

-Flare provides streamed access to big datasets by partitioning them into bite-sized chunks which can be read asynchronously.
-The locations of stream chunks are held in lightweight YAML files called *playlists*.
+Flare supports streamed access to big data by partitioning datasets into bite-sized chunks which can be read asynchronously.
+The locations of stream chunks are stored in lightweight YAML files called *playlists*.
 Given a playlist, any portion of a dataset can be read without loading the whole file into memory 🥳👌.

 ## Introduction